 AIDAN O’BRIEN AN OBVIOUS PLACE TO START

 Punters looking to make some profit from the bookies with the Irish 2000 Guineas have a very obvious place to start – horses trained by the brilliant Aidan O’Brien.
 He has saddle multiple winners in all manner of big races in Ireland, the United Kingdom and internationally but has an especially phenomenal record in this race.
-Churchill made it 11 wins for O’Brien, all but one of which came in association with Ballydoyle, the training arm of the powerful Coolmore Stud.
+Churchill made it 11 wins for O’Brien i 2017, all but one of which came in association with Ballydoyle, the training arm of the powerful Coolmore Stud.

 Ballydoyle’s incredible success in the Irish 2000 Guineas means that each of Ryan Moore, Joseph O’Brien and Johnny Murtagh have ridden multiple winners.
 Any modern jockey will do very well to match the record of five wins which is jointly held by Tommy Burns Sr. and Martin Quirke though.
-Their 10 combined wins began with Burns’ success in the very first Irish 2000 Guineas and ended with another Burns win in 1948.
+Their ten combined wins began with Burns’ success in the very first Irish 2000 Guineas and ended with another Burns win in 1948.

 CLASSY WINNERS RARELY MISSED BY THE BOOKIES